 There is a detailed guidance and a spreadsheet calculator on our website.
-Further information is in the GP Pension Guide on our website.
+Further information is in the GP Pension Guide; NHSBSA/NHS Pensions > Member Hub > Information for practitioners and non-GP providers.

 'Annualising earnings' in the 2015 Scheme

 The method is known as 'add and annualise.'
 Income from all GP sources is added together before being annualised according to service length.
 The formula is: